 We all bring equity to the business.
 Financial equity (maybe) and sweat equity (essential).
 Sweat equity is the skill, expertise, passion the founder has and the ability to manage all of the other aspects of growing that business.

 Where is your enthusiasm and skill set and what else needs to be done to run and grow a successful business?
 How are you going to get the other things done so your skill set is not diluted or distracted?
 We really do need to be able to manage priorities.

 Why are you in business rather than seeking employment?
 What do you want that business to look like in the short medium and long term?
 And what does the end game look like?
 Is it going to be a lifestyle business?
 There’s nothing wrong with building a business around your chosen lifestyle.

 Marketing is a key element in business.
 What strategies will you follow?
-Branding, content, digital assets, traffic, social media, advertising, promotion etc. Who will execute, who will manage, measure and co-ordinate?
+Branding, content, digital assets, traffic, social media, advertising, promotion etc. Who will execute, who will manage, measure and coordinate?
 If this is not your area of expertise, how are you going to get it done?
 Maybe it doesn’t get done.
 Maybe you plan to grow your business through networking and a website that your target audience never visits.
-Time effects your cash flow in business and in the early days, it’s not on your side.
+Time affects your cash flow in business and in the early days, it’s not on your side.